awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 All users must use their own SSH key to log in to compute nodes\.

-Users can retrieve their SSH key in the head node after first login, if [`GenerateSshKeysForUsers`](DirectoryService-v3.md#yaml-DirectoryService-GenerateSshKeysForUsers) is enabled in the cluster configuration\.
+Users can retrieve their SSH key in the head node after first authentication \(for example login\), if [`GenerateSshKeysForUsers`](DirectoryService-v3.md#yaml-DirectoryService-GenerateSshKeysForUsers) is enabled in the cluster configuration\.

-When users log in to the head node for the first time, they can retrieve SSH keys that are automatically generated for them as directory users\.
+When users authenticate on the head node for the first time, they can retrieve SSH keys that are automatically generated for them as directory users\.
 Home directories for the user are also created\.
 This can also happen the first time a sudo\-user switches to a user in the head node\.

 If a user hasn't logged into the head node, SSH keys aren't generated and the user won't be able to log in to compute nodes\.